 - The Centers for Disease Control and Prevention Parent/Teen Agreement

 - The Checkpoints Parent/Teen Agreement

 - The American Academy of Pediatrics (AAP) Parent/Teen Agreement

 - The National Safety Council New Driver Deal

-Some families may decide not to use a parent-teen driving contract when setting house driving rules.
+Some families may decide not to use a parent-teen driving contract or parent-teen driving agreement when setting house driving rules.
 That’s okay.
 What’s important is restricting driving privileges when teens are newly licensed and making sure that everyone in the family knows how to support them.
 Parents know their teens best.